soyersoyer/sysex-controls/README.md

 <img align='left' height='80' src='https://github.com/soyersoyer/sysex-controls/raw/main/data/icons/hicolor/scalable/apps/hu.irl.sysex-controls.svg'>

-This is a GTK UI that allows to configure the Arturia KeyStep 37 and Arturia MiniLab MkII MIDI keyboards.
+This is a GTK UI that allows to configure the Arturia KeyStep 37, MiniLab MkII, MiniLab 3 MIDI keyboards.

 It currently allows for reading the controls, changing them and writing back to the device.